seanivore/freelance-payments/assets/docs/BUG_WORKFLOW_FIX.md

   * **Simple UPDATE logic for catalog syncing**

-    1. Gather JSON directory file names
+    1. Gather JSON directory filenames
+    2. Of JSON directory filenames with matching entry in `assets/js/manifest.json`
+       - HOLD TO ARCHIVE any that have payment 2 set to `balance_price_object.active=false`
+       - HOLD TO ARCHIVE any that have `product_object.active=false`
+       - IGNORE any that have only `product_object.active=true` and `balance_price_object.active=true`
-    2. Ignore JSON directory file names that the `assets/js/manifest.json` has a matching entry for
+    3. Of JSON directory filenames that DO NOT have a matching entry in `manifest.json`
-    3. Hold any `manifest.json` entires that do not have a JSON directory file match TO BE ARCHIVED
+       - HOLD TO ARCHIVE
-    4. Hold any new JSON directory filenames that do not have a `manifest.json` match TO HAVE STRIPE OBJECTS CREATED
+    4. Of JSON directory filenames that do not have a `manifest.json` match
+       - HOLD TO HAVE STRIPE OBJECTS CREATED

   * **Do not update the manifest.json yet, that will be done LAST**